tvmidtvest/tvmv-coding-guides/best-practices.md

 ## Skriv kode til mennesker ikke til maskiner! 🤖

+> _Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand._
+>
+> ― Martin Fowler

+> _Programming is the art of telling another human being what one wants the computer to do._
+>
+> ― Donald Ervin Knuth

 **Giv funktioner og variabler sigende navne**

 - En funktion som transformerer: `transform_string_to_unicode`